mrWheel/YAPP_Box/README.md

               ];
 </pre>

-For your box to work with this releasei as before you have to add this extra parm (as "wallThicknesa/2", "basePlaneThicknesa/2" or "lidPlaneThicknesa/2").
+For your box to work with this release as before you have to add this extra parm (as "wallThickness/2", "basePlaneThickness/2" or "lidPlaneThickness/2").

 Thanks to *Keith Hadley*

 There now is a new array for connectors that holds the PCB.
 This array is called "**connectorsPCB**".
 <pre>
 //-- connectorsPCB -- origin = pcb[0,0,0]
 // (0) = posx